ipr-cnrs/xymon_server/README.md

 This role will :
 * Install needed packages to provide `xymon` server.
 * Manage `xymon` server configuration (/etc).
+* Ensure `xymon` server service is enabled and started.

 ## Development